odedia/examples/webapp/README.md

 5. Create a new instance.
 If you are running the reconciler in a separate terminal window (see [Setup](#setup)), then observe the resources being provisioned and updating Nile with its status.

+6. Add a new user to the org, and then log out of the webapp and log in as the newly created user.
+Observe that the new user sees all the same instances in the org.

-6. As a Nile developer: Login to the [Nile Admin Dashboard](https://nad.thenile.dev/) to see the control plane and entity instances.
+7. As a Nile developer: Login to the [Nile Admin Dashboard](https://nad.thenile.dev/) to see the control plane and entity instances.

-7. From the dashboard, notice the multi-tenancy features, with tenants belonging to different organizations.
+8. From the dashboard, notice the multi-tenancy features, with tenants belonging to different organizations.
 Your dashboard should resemble below:

    ![image](images/nad.png)